East Sydney (locality)

 East Sydney is a small inner-city locality in Sydney, Australia.
 It is situated immediately east of the Sydney central business district, adjacent to Hyde Park.

-East Sydney is a locality within the suburbs of Woolloomooloo and Darlinghurst and is in the City of Sydney.It is bounded by Willism, College and Oxford streets.
+East Sydney is a locality within the suburbs of Woolloomooloo and Darlinghurst and is in the City of Sydney.
+It is bounded by William, College and Oxford streets.
 The locality is of predominantly residential and also includes education, media, commercial, and significant cafes and restaurants.
 It contains a number of institutions of significance including the Australian Museum, Sydney Grammar School and a residence of the St Vincent de Paul Society.

 The locality has a distinctive history, transitioning through periods of high regard to ill-repute.
 The locality is contained within the Office of Environment & Heritage's East Sydney and Darlinghurst Conservation Area.
 As of 2015, it continues to evolve as one of the last inner-city locations within Sydney to be gentrified.